128technology/docs/docs/config_EthoSVR_activestandby.md

 ## Configuration Example

-EoSVR Active/Standby feature relies on the standard EoSVR functionality.
-In order to configure it, the same LAN interface IP address needs to be defined on both Headends (see Figure 1):
+The EoSVR Active/Standby feature relies on the standard EoSVR functionality.
+To configure Active/Standby, the same LAN interface IP address needs to be defined on both Headends (see Figure 1).

+*does this show the full configuration?
+In other words, can I just configure this and have it work?*

+#### Branch

 ```
 name               Lan1